neda60/Machine-Learning-Deep-Learning-NLP/NLP Practice/README.md

 I performed similar steps for fitting a GRU model.
 The LSTM model has one GRU and a Dense layers.

-Figure 4.
-The pipeline for sentence classification with multiscale GRU I trained the model for 10 epochs with a batch size of 16.
+I trained the model for 10 epochs with a batch size of 16.
 I tuned the hyperparameters briefly using the validation dataset and performed a final evaluation on the same 20% held out test dataset as the RF model.
 The Accuracy, F1-measure, Precision and Recall also calculated.
 However, the accuracy is ~ 14% which is really low and the model has to be refined.
 I did not tune the GRU model.
 Figure 6 shows the summary of GRU model.
 _________________________________________________________________
 Layer (type)                 Output Shape              Param #